 Posted on February 23, 2021 by Travis Peterson

 Electronic document storage is now becoming the rule rather than the exception at many dealerships – and for good reason!
-The benefits are far reaching: from enabling easier audits to ditching jam-packed filing cabinets.
+The benefits of document scanning services are far reaching: from enabling easier audits to ditching jam-packed filing cabinets.

 Yet, as with any big change, there are speed bumps.
 The biggest obstacle is the lack of an official dealership scanning process.